All chapters, including derivative essays called Applied Biofoundationalism, are linked at the end.

 Masculine order exists as a spectrum between competent and tyrannical:

 The tyrannical masculine confuses control for strength, crushing liberty and life’s color.
-He turns the container into a prison.
+He turns the societal container into a prison.

 The competent masculine understands strength as duty and safeguards liberty.
 He turns the container into a sanctuary alongside the feminine.